readium/annotations/README.md

 The SpatialSelector is the equivalent of a FragmentSelector conforming to http://www.w3.org/TR/media-frags/, as defined in the W3C Annotation Model; the latter is more verbose and therefore deprecated.

+Note: this selector is also adequate for PDF publications, where the page is already set via a source property.

 Sample 9.1: An image fragment identified by a Spatial Selector.

 ```json